 The Africa Prize encourages ambitious and talented sub-Saharan African engineers from all disciplines to apply their skills to develop scalable solutions to local challenges, highlighting the importance of engineering as an enabler of improved quality of life and economic development.
-Crucial commercialisation support will be awarded to a shortlist of innovative applicants through a six month period of training and mentoring.
+Crucial commercialisation support is awarded to a shortlist of innovative applicants through an eight-month period of training and mentoring.

 Following this period of mentorship, finalists are invited to present at an event held in Africa and a winner is selected to receive £25,000 along with three runners-up, who are each awarded £10,000.

 Interactive tool - explore the shortlists and winners of the Africa Prize from 2015-2019